-When compared to previous state-of-the-art compression operators such as (any variant of) sparsification and dithering---techniques used in methods such as Deep Gradient Compression~\cite{deep}, QSGD~\cite{qsgd} and TernGrad~\cite{terngrad}---our compression operators offer provable and often large improvements in practice, thus leading to {\em new state of the art}.
-In particular, given a budget on the second moment $\omega+1$ (see Eq~\eqref{def:Q-second_moment}) of a compression operator, which is the main factor influencing the increase in the number of communications when communication compression is applied compared to no compression\footnote{Other things equal, higher $\omega$ generally means more iterations (i.e., communications) are needed for convergence (e.g., see Thm~\ref{thm:arbSGD_short}).}, our compression operators offer the largest compression factor, resulting in fewest bits transmitted (see Fig~\ref{fig:comp_var_bits}).
+\textbf{$\bullet$ State-of-the-art compression.} When compared to previous state-of-the-art compressors such as (any variant of) sparsification and dithering---techniques used in methods such as Deep Gradient Compression~\citep{deep}, QSGD~\citep{qsgd} and TernGrad~\citep{terngrad}---our compression operators offer provable and often large improvements in practice, thus leading to {\em new state-of-the-art}.
+In particular, given a budget on the second moment $\omega+1$ (see Equation~\eqref{def:Q-unbiased_sec_moment}) of a compression operator, which is the main factor influencing the increase in the number of communications when communication compression is applied compared to no compression, our compression operators offer the largest compression factor, resulting in fewest bits transmitted (see Figure~\ref{fig:comp_var_bits}).

-\textbf{$\bullet$ Lightweight \& simple low-level implementation.} As we show in Sec~\ref{sec:nat_quant_implement}, apart from a randomization procedure (which is inherent in all unbiased compression operators), natural compression is {\em computation-free}.
+\textbf{$\bullet$ Lightweight \& simple low-level implementation.} We show that apart from a randomization procedure (which is inherent in all unbiased compression operators), natural compression is {\em computation-free}.
 Indeed, natural compression essentially amounts to the trimming of the mantissa and possibly increasing the exponent by one.
 This is the first compression mechanism with such a ``natural'' compatibility with binary floating point types.

-\textbf{$\bullet$ Proof-of-concept system with in-network aggregation (INA).} The recently proposed SwitchML~\cite{switchML} system alleviates the communication bottleneck via in-network aggregation (INA) of gradients.
+\textbf{$\bullet$ Proof-of-concept system with in-network aggregation (INA).} The recently proposed SwitchML~\citep{switchML} system alleviates the communication bottleneck via in-network aggregation (INA) of gradients.
 Since current programmable network switches are only capable of adding integers, new update compression methods are needed which can supply outputs in an integer format.
 Our {\em natural compression} mechanism is the first that is provably able to operate in the SwitchML framework as it communicates integers only: the sign, plus the bits forming the exponent of a float.
 Moreover, having bounded (and small) variance, it is compatible with existing distributed training methods.